 Pursuant to Local Rule 11.1(g) Responsibility to Maintain Current Contact Information.
 Each member of the Bar of the Southern District, any attorney appearance pro hac vice, and any party appearing pro se shall maintain current contact information with the Clerk of Court.
 Each attorney shall update contact information including e-mail address within seven (7) days of a change.
 Counsel appearing pro hac vice and a party appearing pro se shall conventionally file a Notice of Current Address with updated contact information within seven (7) days of a change.
 The failure to comply shall not constitute grounds for relief from deadlines imposed by Rule or by the Court.
 All Court Orders and Notices will be deemed to be appropriately served if directed either electronically or by conventional mail consistent with information on file with the Clerk of Court.

-As per the CM/ECF Administrative Procedures, 3D.: Users shall maintain current contact information as per Administrative Order 2005-38.
-Upon the change of a User’s e-mail address, mailing address, telephone or fax number, the User shall complete the following whenever such a change occurs:
+As per the CM/ECF Administrative Procedures, 3D.: Users shall maintain current contact information (Local Rule 11.1(g) and Administrative Order 2005-38).
+Upon the change of a User’s e-mail address, mailing address, or telephone number, the User shall complete the following whenever such a change occurs:

 - Electronically file a Notice of Change of Address in all the User’s pending cases;